 Up your corned beef dinner with this Triple Whiskey Glazed Corned Beef!
 Whether you make it in a slow cooker or on top of the stove, it’s equally delicious.

-Local Pasadena resident and blogger, Lynn Gray of Bijouxs, sent me a digital copy of her new book BIJOUX Family and Friends.
-We met last year at a produce show.
+Local Pasadena resident and blogger, Lynn Gray of Bijouxs, sent me a digital copy of her new book Bijoux Family and Friends.
 She has a lovely site and takes the most beautiful photos.
-While all her recipes are mouth-watering, I stopped when I came across her recipe for Triple Whiskey Glazed Corned Beef and Cabbage.
+While all her recipes are mouth-watering, I stopped when I came across her recipe for Triple Whiskey Glazed Corned Beef.
+It is delicious as it looks!
+(This recipe was originally published on February 12th, 2014 and contains affiliate links for which I make a small commission on qualifying purchases.)

 I make Corned Beef and Cabbage at least twice during the winter, and always just around St. Patrick’s Day.
 Corned beef has to be one of the easiest of all meats, especially since most American grocery stores carry the brisket with the spice pack.
 Simmer for a few hours and you’ve got dinner!